 Here are a few helpful tips to keep in mind as you practice for high SAT or ACT scores:

-Stick with full-length practices tests.
-You want to feel like you’re taking the actual test.
-A few practice problems here and there or completing test sections in pieces won’t actually provide you with realistic practice.
-There are plenty of online resources for full-length practice tests, including both the College Board and the ACT website.
-C2 students enjoy access to our full suite of practice SAT and ACTs, all of which are built to mimic the real tests as closely as possible.
+- Stick with full-length practices tests.
+Doing a few practice problems here and there or completing test sections in pieces won’t actually provide you with realistic practice.
+C2 test prep students enjoy access to our full suite of practice tests for the SAT and ACT.

-Time yourself.
+- Time yourself.
 This falls under the heading of mimicking test day conditions.
 One of the toughest parts of succeeding on the SAT or ACT is time management.
-By using timed practice, you can spot the areas where you struggle to finish in a timely manner.
-You’ll learn which sections or specific types of questions tend to suck up big chunks of time.
+By engaging in timed practice, you can more easily spot the areas where you struggle with time management.
+Identify sections or specific types of questions that tend to suck up big chunks of time.
 Then you can strategize ways to tackle the problem.
-Timed practice will also help you build up your speed; the more reading passages you read, the faster you’ll get at reading them!
+Timed practice will also help you to build up your speed – the more reading passages you read, the faster you’ll get at reading them!

-Take the whole test in one sitting.
-It can be hard to carve out an entire 3-hour chunk of time, but if you don’t, you won’t be building the endurance you need to maintain focus for the entire length of the test.
+- Take the whole test in one sitting.
+It can be hard to carve out an entire 3-hour chunk of time, but if you take your practice tests piecemeal, you won’t be building the endurance you need to maintain focus for the entire length of the test.

-Carefully review each practice test.
-Go through your answers with a fine-toothed comb, and look at the questions you answered correctly and the ones you missed or skipped.
-If you got it right, understand why you got it right and that it wasn’t just a lucky guess.
-For a wrong answer, make sure you understand why the right answer is the right answer.
-Where you skipped a question, figure out why.
-Was it a time management issue or is this a type of question you struggle with?
+- Carefully review each practice test.
+Go through your answers with a fine-toothed comb, looking both at the questions you answered correctly and the ones you missed or skipped.
+If you got it right, make sure you know why you got it right and that it wasn’t just a lucky guess.
+If you got it wrong, figure out where you made a mistake and make sure you understand why the right answer is the right answer.
+And if you skipped it, figure out why – was it a time management issue or is this a type of question you struggle with?